jhellingman/tei2html/Wiki/Introduction.md

 Of course, you can work directly in XML instead of SGML.
 Working in XML directly has a number of benefits as well:

-  1. Directly viewable in most modern browsers (which can apply an XSLT transform on the fly; however, in practice, the `tei2html` stylesheets used here are too complex for a browser, and no current browser supports XSLT 2.0).
+  1. Directly viewable in most modern browsers (which can apply an XSLT transform on the fly; however, in practice, the `tei2html` stylesheets used here are too complex for a browser, and no current browser supports XSLT 2.0 directly).
   2. No initial conversion tool required.
   3. Can use embedded namespaces for other XML schemas.
   4. Can use one or more of the various XML authoring tools available.